ncsa/Delta_doc/docs/source/user_guide/accessing.rst

           :alt: Black terminal with a command prompt that ends in "csteffen@dt-login's password:"
    #.
 Complete the Duo two-factor authentication by either:

-      i.
-Entering **1** and accepting the Duo push notification on your phone OR ii.
+      a.
+Entering **1** and accepting the Duo push notification on your phone OR
+      b.
 Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.

 B. Delta Login Shell Interface - Option 2:

    #.
-In a web browser, navigate to the `general Open OnDemand interface <https://openondemand.delta.ncsa.illinois.edu/>`_.
+Log into the `general Open OnDemand interface <https://openondemand.delta.ncsa.illinois.edu/>`_.
-   #.
-Log in through CILogon with your **NCSA** username, password, and Duo MFA.
    #.
 In the **Clusters** menu, select **>_Delta Shell Access**.

       .. figure:: images/accessing/open-ondemand-clusters-menu.png